-Figure 10.
-An eight-second recording of a subcutaneous EEG by Berger (1930) is shown in the top bar.
-The bottom bar shows a 10Hz timing signal.
-Initially the EEG consists of alpha waves, but shortly after Berger stroked the subject's hand with a glass rod (indicated by the B on the timing bar) a period of low-amplitude, shorter-period beta waves ensue, which then transitions back to alpha waves.
+Figure 10 (a) An eight-second recording of a subcutaneous EEG by Berger (1930). (b) A 10 Hz timing signal.
+Initially, the EEG consists of alpha waves, but shortly after Berger strokes the subject's hand with a glass rod (indicated by the B on the timing bar), a period of low-amplitude, shorter-period beta waves ensues, which then transitions back to alpha waves.

 While EEG can measure brain activity with high temporal resolution, its spatial resolution is very poor, in part because electrical activity disperses widely.
-Non-invasive techniques that measure blood flow as a proxy for neural activity, such as functional magnetic resonance imaging (fMRI), offer much higher spatial resolution (albeit with loss of temporal resolution since the rate of blood flow changes slowly).
-To interpret the neural activity in terms of contributions to behavior, researchers ask subjects to perform different cognitive tasks while lying in a scanner and interpret regions with large changes in blood flow as indicating that the brain region selectively contributes to the activity.
-The challenge is to infer just what an area contributed to a task.
+Noninvasive techniques that measure blood flow as a proxy for neural activity, such as functional magnetic resonance imaging (fMRI), offer much higher spatial resolution (albeit with a loss of temporal resolution since the rate of blood flow changes slowly).
+To interpret the neural activity in terms of contributions to behavior, researchers ask subjects to perform different cognitive tasks while lying in a scanner.
+When there is a large change in blood flow, researchers infer that this particular brain region is selectively contributing to the activity.
+The challenge is to infer just what an area has contributed to a task.
 Often this is addressed by exploring different tasks and asking what feature the tasks that elicit greater activity have in common.
 The challenge of identifying the contribution of a given area is increased when not just one but multiple brain regions exhibit increased activity in a given task.
 One response has been to shift the focus from individual brain regions to identifying networks of brain areas whose activity changes in a coordinated fashion.
-The goal is then to correlate these networks with the type of processing required in the tasks that activate these areas (see section 6.4 for analysis of networks).
+The goal is then to correlate these networks with the type of processing required in the tasks that activate these areas (see Section 6.4 for analysis of networks).

 Marcus Raichle, one of the pioneers in fMRI studies, drew attention to the fact that while some brain regions increase their activity when a subject is performing a task, others exhibit reduced activity.
-To find a baseline against which to measure changes in brain activity, Raichle et al. (2001) scanned subjects when they were not assigned a task (a condition referred to as the resting state) and identified a network of brain regions whose activity was heightened in this condition and reduced in task conditions.
+Raichle et al. (2001) scanned subjects when they were not assigned a task (a condition referred to as the resting state) and identified a network of brain regions whose activity was heightened in this condition and reduced in task conditions.
 Raichle termed this the default mode network.
 This opened up a new line of inquiry into what brain regions are doing when a person is not specifically challenged to perform a task.

-3.4 Altogether now
+3.4 Altogether Now